chrisfitkin/serverless-graphql-boilerplate-api/README.md

-# AWS Lambda DynamoDB Apollo GraphQL Docker
+# Serverless GraphQL API Boilerplate

 A Serverless GraphQL API on AWS Lambda and DynamoDB with local Docker development.

+TODO: Why DynamoDB / Serverless

 ## Getting Started with Docker